Written by Ksenia Stepanova, this article first appeared in HRD Asia on 11 Nov 2022

 Whatever the size of your organisation, and wherever you are on your ESG journey, one thing is clear – there is no room to do nothing.
 Governments increasingly expect businesses to report on ESG strategies, and investors want to know that they’re aligning with a company that’s committed to a sustainable and equitable future.

 “ESG has absolutely become a core requirement,” Boon says.
 “Global governments are saying that they’re committed to net zero by 2050, for example, so now it’s all about how we get there.
 These can’t be just empty pledges.”

-Everyone who participates in Aon’s Corporate Governance and ESG Survey will receive a copy of the final report, which will include insights about how different countries and organisations are performing on ESG.
+Everyone who participated in Aon’s Corporate Governance and ESG Survey will receive a copy of the final report when it is published in April, including insights about how different countries and organisations are performing on ESG.